 JULIE SWEENEY (she/her) is a client-centered, anti-oppressive, social justice-oriented, counsellor who specializes in supporting clients in finding freedom for themselves.

 Registered with the OCSWSSW as a social service worker, Julie offers openness, honesty, and a willingness to be part of your journey in a way best suited to your needs.

 Julie aims to help clients feel less alone in their struggles and offers clients the opportunity to develop new skills and ways of thinking.
 Outside of her specialty in body image and self-esteem, she also works with clients experiencing anxiety,

 depression, ADHD (no diagnosis needed), shame, religious deconstruction, and relationship issues (parent/child; intimate partner; sibling or other), focusing on self-care and changing negative coping habits.
 Julie works with clients one-on-one, in workshops, and in groups – both in person and online.

-Julie enjoys helping people become aware, gain insight, and move into action to create lasting change.
+Julie is non-judgmental, and compassionate and enjoys helping people become aware, gain insight, and move into action to create lasting change.
 You would be a fit for her work if you’re interested in the change process and taking action toward making space for new energy in your life.

 “I have been there,” Julie explains.
 “My personal story is what led me to this work, and I look forward to sharing when appropriate.”
 She works with a client-first approach and meets each individual where they are at.
 “I believe that we are all capable of change if that is what we want for our lives.”